apache/spark/docs/cluster-overview.md

 * [Kubernetes (experimental)](https://github.com/apache-spark-on-k8s/spark) -- In addition to the above,
 there is experimental support for Kubernetes.
 Kubernetes is an open-source platform for providing container-centric infrastructure.
-Kubernetes support is being actively developed in an [apache-spark-on-k8s](https://github.com/apache-spark-on-k8s/) Github organization and is intended to eventually merge into the Apache Spark project.
+Kubernetes support is being actively developed in an [apache-spark-on-k8s](https://github.com/apache-spark-on-k8s/) Github organization.
 For documentation, refer to that project's README.

 # Submitting Applications